bossanova808/kodi.ozweather.2nd.screen/README.md

 * (Current 'Feels Like' Temperature)
 * Current Time

-For my own lounge-room, I am using a ~~[Blackview 6](https://www.blackview.hk/products/item/tab6) - an 8-inch Android tablet for about AU $125, via eBay~~. (that turned out to be complete crap, constant spontaneous reboots and any _awful_ company to deal with re: returning it)...I am _now_ instead using a Samsung A7 Lite (about $185 from OfficeWorks IIRC) - which is a much, much better 8-inch tablet, and runs for weeks/months at a time, with completely stability.
+For my own lounge-room, I am using a Samsung A7 Lite (about $185 from OfficeWorks IIRC) - which is simple but high quality 8-inch tablet, and runs for weeks/months at a time, with complete stability.

 (With my mobile [Kodi-a-go-go travelling setup](https://github.com/bossanova808/MediaCopier), I use a much older Samsung A6 7-inch tablet, and that also works very well).

-In practise, I use a Google Play store app called [Fully Kiosk](https://www.fully-kiosk.com/) to actually load and display the app URL - but really any tablet and basic browser should work (including iOS devices).
+In practise, I use a Google Play store app called [Fully Kiosk](https://www.fully-kiosk.com/) to actually load and display the 2nd Screen app URL - but really any tablet and basic browser should work (including iOS devices).

 _(Fully Kiosk is just a very handy app helps with things like keeping the screen always on, and automatically re-starting the app should there be a network connection issue, and so on.
 I bought a license for it (AU $15) because I am using it extensively, but the free version is all you actually need to get going with this.
-If you want more advanced features like on/off schedules, you do need the paid version.)_
+If you want more advanced features like on/off schedules for the tablet, you do need the paid version.)_

 ## Tech Stack